 The benefits were the project secured interest fee loans that were match funded on a 50/50 basis and could be deployed quickly into projects with noted paybacks.

 In order to drive strong corporate social responsibility, the client integrated team:

 - Is working with schools and colleges, for example: Royals High and Drummond High School in Edinburgh; supporting a STEM programme that is equivalent to an NVQ Level 1

 - Forth Valley College: STEM workshops for the students including supporting those studying architectural technology and engineering courses

 - Is working with charities, for example: The Yard, Fife, supporting children and young adults with learning difficulties

-- The local office employs 10 people now supporting the University Operational Estates Programme, who all live within eight miles of the university campus
+- The local office employs a flexible team supporting the Universities Operational Estates Programme, who all live within eight miles of the university campus

 - The team has been instrumental in creating the 2.5mw solar field solution at Easter Bush campus.
 This will generate 3% of the overall estate energy requirements, within a 10-year payback